mariegobran/SWApp/readme.md

 # Star Wars Wiki

-A SPA that retrieves data from https://swapi.co/api/ The application contains a PHP client to retrieve the data from the api and analyse it.
+A SPA retrieves data from https://swapi.co/api/
+The application contains a PHP client to retrieve the data from the api and analyse it.

 #### Functionalities: